FarkostInteractive/VerdantPage/Documentation/ComponentReference/DataTypes/index.md

 # Data Types

 These are assets used by Verdant to store configurations for different types of vegetation.
-You can think of them as materials specifically for Verdant, though unlike most materials they also influence a range of things aside from the behaviour of light on a surface.
+You can think of them as materials specifically for Verdant, though unlike most materials they also influence a range of things aside from the behaviour of light on the surface.

 You can create Verdant data types in your Project view by right clicking the window or using the + button and then selecting them under the category Verdant.